hemanrobinson/panning-zooming/README.md

-# Easily Learned Zooming
+# Zooming Usability

-Scrollbars provide visual feedback that enables the user to discover where they have zoomed, and where they can oom.
-Handles on the ends of the scrollbars support one-dimensional zooming.
+Zoom bars provide visual feedback that enables the user to discover where they have zoomed, and where they can zoom.
+Handles on the ends of the zoom bars support one-dimensional zooming.

 [This project demonstrates an easily learned user interface for zooming visualizations.](https://hemanrobinson.github.io/zooming-usability/)